varunbala2237/pigo-stream/README.md

 1. Create your own backend project, for example:
    `server/server.js`

-2. Install dependencies by running:
+2. Create `package.json` by running:
    `npm init`

-   and
+4. Install `node_modules` by running:
    `npm install`

-4. Create a `.env` file in the root directory and add your environment variables, for example:
+5. Create a `.env` file in the root directory and add your environment variables, for example:
    ```env
    PORT=3001
    FIREBASE_CONFIG=your_firebase_config